jessicabanka/sports_website/README.md

 # sports_website
-link for the website: https://jessicabankaleanin3-4.netlify.app/
+Want to know about my favourite sport i.e. BADMINTON hete is the link for the website: https://jessicabankaleanin3-4.netlify.app/